celebrity

 December 23: A new lawsuit from a former employee.

-Attorneys for Pines claim in a lawsuit filed in Los Angeles on December 23 that between December 2019 to December 2021, Diddy pressured Pines into having sex with a woman and orchestrated parties where he engaged in sex, drugs and alcohol.
+Attorneys for Pines claim in a lawsuit filed in Los Angeles on December 23 that between December 2019 to December 2021, Combs pressured Pines into having sex with a woman and orchestrated parties where he engaged in sex, drugs and alcohol.

 Variety, who obtained a copy of the complaint, stated the suit alleges Pines was expected to provide "red lights, ice buckets, alcohol, marijuana joints, honey packs for male libido, baby oil, astro glide, towels, illegal drugs and power banger sex machines" for the parties.

-Once the parties were over, Pines was responsible for cleaning rooms where these events took place and was tasked with removing evidence of drugs, sex toys, removing bodily stains like blood and urine from furniture or sheets, packing away used items, and he was made to watch incriminating videos from Diddy's personal devices and then delete them.
+Once the parties were over, Pines was responsible for cleaning rooms where these events took place and was tasked with removing evidence of drugs, sex toys, removing bodily stains like blood and urine from furniture or sheets, packing away used items, and was made to watch incriminating videos from Combs personal devices and then delete them.

 "He was instructed to show his loyalty to Sean Combs," states the complaint.
 "If [Plaintiff] refused, he was told he would be terminated and would be blackballed from the industry, along with repercussions."